Time in Australia: History

 In May 1899, in a break with the common international practice of setting one-hour intervals between adjacent time zones, South Australia advanced Central Standard Time by thirty minutes after lobbying by businesses who wanted to be closer to Melbourne time and cricketers and footballers who wanted more daylight to practice in the evenings.
-It also meant that South Australia became one of only a few places in the world which uses a time-zone meridian located outside of its geographical boundaries.
+It also meant that South Australia became one of only a few places in the world which uses a time-zone meridian located outside of its geographical boundaries, and one of the very few not a whole number of hours different from its neighbors.
 Attempts to undo this change in 1986 and 1994 failed.

 In 1911, when the Northern Territory was separated from South Australia and placed under the jurisdiction of the Federal Government, the Northern Territory kept Central Standard Time.
 Likewise, when the Australian Capital Territory and Jervis Bay Territory were broken off from New South Wales, they retained Eastern Standard Time.

 Since 1899, the only major changes in Australian time zones have been setting of clocks half an hour later than Eastern time (GMT plus 10:30) on the territory of Lord Howe Island and Norfolk Island changing from UTC+11:30 to UTC+11:00 on 4 October 2015.